It takes courage to change and improve your life, so today, I wanted to share 5 easy yet powerful steps to making positive life changes.

-In the past two-plus years, my life has significantly changed.
+In the past few years, my life has significantly changed.
 Mostly for the better.
 Though at times, the changes felt like the absolute worst.

 Just before my father passed away and after that, there was a period of darkness in my life.
 That’s when it became clear that things needed to change.
 I needed to take steps to make positive life changes, some of which were long overdue.

 I think the word change sometimes conjures up grandiose images of us moving mountains, leaving little recognizable.
 But change isn’t usually that obvious or dramatic, and more often, it’s a progression.

 Of course, there are exceptions and things that will change your life in the blink of an eye, but I’m not talking about those types of changes.
 I’m referring to the changes that you want to make to improve something, simplify, or even start fresh in an area.

 These types of changes can start with small steps.
 It can be something as simple as reading more often or exercising a few times a week.
 Maybe it’s something on a larger scale, such as quitting your job, starting your own business, or going back to school.

 My Experience With Making Positive Life Changes

 As insignificant as it may sound, the small step I first took was sending a text message.
 It wasn’t dramatic; it was a polite message and would seem ordinary to anyone who read it, but I knew it would be a problem.
 Not because of anything I wrote, but because of this person’s irrational thinking.

 That was the beginning of a strange season.
 At times, I questioned if I should’ve just kept ‘going with the flow’ and tried to maintain a false sense of peace in a dysfunctional unit.
 Maybe that would have been better.